HastD/rust_bike_decoder/README.md

 3. Compute the syndrome of the error vector.
 4. Use the BGF algorithm to attempt to decode the syndrome.
 Record any decoding failures.

-The program outputs the resulting data in JSON format (either to a file specified with the `-o` option or to `stdout`).
+The program outputs the resulting data in JSON format, either to a file specified with the `-o` option or to `stdout`.
+(If the specified output file already exists, it will be backed up by appending a random UUID to the filename unless the `--overwrite` flag is provided.)
 Additional options can be listed with the `--help` option, including filtering the keys to exclude certain classes of "weak key" or to generate *only* weak keys, limiting the number of decoding failures recorded, or running multiple threads at once.
 One particularly useful option for long-running trials is `-s`, which causes intermediate results to be written to disk, thus minimizing data loss if the program is interrupted.

 Values for the `-N`, `-r`, and `-s` options can be given in scientific notation.